dendronhq/dendron-site/vault/community.greenhouse.2021-07-23-using-dendron-with-20k-notes.md

 desc: ''
 updated: 1627319633064
 created: 1626888422819
-excerpt: "Tips, tricks and workflows to optimize Dendron for daily life"
+excerpt: 'Tips, tricks and workflows to optimize Dendron for daily life'
 ---
 ## Summary